 Big A loves helping me make these but only likes beans and cheese on her quesadilla.
 Little D will basically eat anything wrapped in a tortilla.
 He’s very much into “dipping” so we give it to him pieces of food with a mound of guacamole and watch him happily make a huge mess.

-This meals works for lunch or a quick, no hassle dinner.
+This meal works for lunch or a quick, no-hassle dinner.
 What do you put in your quesadillas?

 - Whole wheat tortillas (I use the Trader Joe's whole wheat wraps with olive oil)